 Life insurance through work—also known as group life insurance—is much like guaranteed issue life insurance and is a popular benefit offered by many employers that works similarly to an individual policy.

 While group life insurance through work can be an affordable start to creating a financial safety net for your loved ones, it is usually limited in coverage.
 In this article, we’ll help you figure out if your life insurance through work is enough.

 Group term life insurance is often offered to employees of a company as part of a benefits package.
-With group life insurance, the business that takes out the policy is the owner of the policy.
+Due to its ease of access, many people choose to opt in to their company’s life insurance policy.
+While this is a convenient option, it may not always provide you with enough coverage to protect your loved ones.
+The business that takes out the policy is the owner of the policy when it comes to group life insurance.
 Two types of group life insurance typically exist: basic and supplemental.

 When can I sign up for group life insurance?

 The first opportunity you’ll likely have to sign up for group life insurance is when you first become an employee.
 After that, your employer should have an employee benefits open enrollment period—typically toward the last half of the calendar year—where you can sign up and make changes to your benefits that go into effect at the start of the new year.

 You can also make changes to your benefits after a major life change, such as having a baby or getting married.
 The workplace open enrollment period is always a great time to reevaluate your life insurance needs and make any required changes.

 What are the benefits of group life insurance?